-6. Final Reflection Paper (10% of grade).
+6. Mid-term and Final Reflection Paper (5% of grade).
 You will prepare and submit an assessment of your learning and a portfolio of work to support it.
-Your portfolio will include a selection of the work you've completed during the semester; ongoing observations about your learning, and an interpretation of the work that shows your development across five dimensions of learning: confidence and independence, knowledge and understanding, skills and strategies, use of prior and emerging experience, and reflection.
+Your portfolio will include a selection of the work you've completed during the semester; ongoing observations about your learning, and an interpretation of the work that shows your development across five dimensions of learning: confidence and independence, knowledge and understanding, skills and strategies, use of prior and emerging experience, reflection, creativity and imagination.